-The key to saving energy in our organisation is energy management.
 For this reason, our Group is consistently working to reduce our energy consumption and constantly raising awareness amongst employees about ways to improve process efficiencies and maximise productivity, strengthen standard operating procedures and implement the use of energy-efficient equipment.
+Environmentally friendly initiatives had also been taken by our property segment including using light weight block and panel, LED lighting, solar pole lights in the common areas and providing 5-star inverter air conditioner units to house buyers.